GunikthegEEk/Resulterr/README.md

 # Resulterr
 Fetches Results from MIS and saves it in PNG for a range of Rolls.
+Useful for comparision with <i>Sharma Ji ka ladka and ladkis </i><br>
 Created using Python3 + Selenium + Pillow

 <h3>How to use ? </h3>